WANGJIEKE/ascii-animation/README_en.md

 ## Get Started

+This program is written in Python 3.7.
+Tested on Windows 10 1903 and macOS Mojave 10.14.6.

 First, install FFmpeg.
 You can get it from its [official website](https://ffmpeg.org/).

 If you are on Windows, you may install it from [Chocolatey](https://chocolatey.org/) by typing `choco install ffmpeg`.